 You may only be represented by a lawyer.
 This is true in both arbitration and in court.
-However, an unpaid friend or family member may accompany you and assist you, if in the judgment of the neutral arbitrator your personal circumstances warrant such assistance.
+HoweverYes, an unpaid friend or family member may accompany you and assist you, if in the judgment of the neutral arbitrator vour personal circumstances warrant such assistance.
+This person may not represent you.
+As in court, you may only be represented by yourself or a lawyer.